|

 the zeppelins was the natural successor to the ocean liner.

-The Zeppelin Company planned that the Hindenburg would
+The Zeppelin Company planned that the Hindenburg would be the

 Even today the Hindenburg remains the largest